Complete Handstand Push Up Progression For Strong Shoulders

 Release the tension in your traps by letting your shoulder come back to a starting position.
 Do this movement slowly.

-Mastery level for this exercise is 15 reps in 3 sets.
+The mastery level for this exercise is 15 reps in 3 sets.

 Prerequisite for next exercise:

-- 3×10 handstand shrugs
+• 3×10 handstand shrugs

-Handstand Half Push Ups (against the wall)
+Wall Handstand Half Push Ups

 It’s like doing regular handstand push ups with limited range of motion.
 When I first tried I wasn’t able to do even one rep. Little by little my strength improved.
-In a few months I was able to do 3 reps for 3 sets.
+In a few months, I was able to do 3 reps for 3 sets.
 It took more than a year to be able to get to 3 sets of 10 reps.

 Equipment:

-- Wall (or some other vertical object you can lean on)
+• Wall (or some other vertical object you can lean on)

 Positioning: